john-seb/john-seb.github.io/content/talk/mach/index.md

 #address:
   #street: 450 Serra Mall

-summary: Discussion on Ernst Mach's Analysis of Sensations, Chapter 4 at the History and Philosophy of Science Meeting, 15 December 2021, Ben-Gurion University of the Negev, Israel.
+summary: Discussion on Ernst Mach's Analysis of Sensations, Chapter 4 at the [**History and Philosophy of Science Meeting**](https://in.bgu.ac.il/en/loeb/Pages/default.aspx), 15 December 2021.
 abstract: "Ernst Mach, physicist and philosopher, addresses the fundamental problem of the truth of observations in his 1900 treatise L'Analyse des Sensations.
 Here we discuss his views on how a physical truth shall be identified from human observations and the influence of his ideas on modern science and philosophy."